 Since the terrain can be hard and the days long, hikers on these treks should be in good physical condition and have some previous mountain walking experience.
 Steep climbing may be involved, although it is never necessary to use ropes.
 Treks at this level can he arranged for periods of 16 to 21 days.
 Typically, a gradual ascent through a green river valley will lead you up to a number of high passes, where you will reach the altitude of 5416m.
 Often times, you will get a close insight into the Tibetan culture.
 Participants should expect to trek above 5416m/17872ft.Mode of Travel : Land Hold Your Guide : Purna gurung

-Panch Pokhari Trek is a popular trekking route located in the Sindhupalchowk district of Nepal.
-It is named after the five holy ponds (Panch Pokhari) that are located in the area.
-The trek takes you through some of the most beautiful and remote areas of Nepal, offering stunning views of the Himalayan range and a chance to experience the local culture and lifestyle.
+The Panch Pokhari Trek is a renowned trekking route situated in the scenic Sindhupalchowk district of Nepal.
+Known as the “Trek of the Five Ponds,” it derives its name from the five sacred ponds (Panch Pokhari) nestled within the area.
+This trek takes you through some of Nepal’s most breathtaking and remote landscapes, offering mesmerizing views of the Himalayan range and a unique opportunity to immerse yourself in the local culture and lifestyle.

-The Panch Pokhari trek is in the eastern part of Nepal, with a spectacular panoramic view and off-the-beaten-track trekking, offering the opportunity to experience an isolated and remote traditional farm of villages surrounded by the picturesque Himalayan scenery of Sindhupalchok district.
-The trekking journey along these high ridges will lead to the sacred Pokhari, which is located at 4,160 m. above sea level and holds a lot of religious significance.
+Located in the eastern part of Nepal, the Panch Pokhari trek offers a spectacular panorama and an off-the-beaten-path adventure, allowing you to experience the isolated and traditional farming villages surrounded by the picturesque Himalayan scenery of the Sindhupalchok district.
+Trekking along the high ridges will lead you to the sacred Panch Pokhari, situated at an altitude of 4,160 meters above sea level, which holds immense religious significance.